Opening

-Google redesigned its search box for the first time in 25 years.
-AI Mode crossed a billion monthly users.
-Search agents that monitor the web on your behalf are launching this summer.
-Google can now call a local business and book an appointment for you.
+Google redesigned its search box for the first time in over 25 years.
+AI Mode surpassed a billion monthly users a year after launch.
+Information agents that monitor the web on your behalf are rolling out this summer to Google AI Pro and Ultra subscribers.
+Google can now call a local business and book an appointment for you in select categories.
 And the question I keep hearing from business owners is the obvious one: if Google is going to answer everything itself, does my website still matter?

 It does.
 More than it did last month.